If you’ve planted trees, bulbs, or even put in fence posts, you’ve probably thought of the best hand auger to get the job done.

 Nils is marketed as one of the top fishing equipment manufacturers, because of their location in Finland.
 Their hand augers are known for having the best reputation when it comes to power and ease of operation.

-If you'd rather operate a handheld auger than one that is powered by gas, electricity or propane, this is likely a great option for you.
+If you’d rather operate a handheld auger than one that is powered by gas, electricity or propane, this is likely a great option for you.
+Along with the auger, you will receive a handle to use with it.
+You would use this handle if you don’t intend on using the auger with a drill.

 Versatility is the name of the game with this auger.
 You can use this auger by either attaching it to a cordless drill or manually, with the handle.

 We found that when using it without the drill, you only need to use minimal pressure to get it going.
 Hooking it up to the drill levels it up and makes it powerful and fast, blasting through 2 feet of ice without issues.
-It's sharp and cuts through thick ice easily.
+It’s sharp and cuts through thick ice easily.
+Check out the Ice auger drill attachments you can use to attach a drill to your hand ice auger.

 Because this hand auger is so lightweight it’s the best when you’re pulling a sled behind and don’t want to pull a ton of extra weight onto the ice.
 That’s huge especially if you’re travelling a long distance to your fishing spot.

 What’s great about the Seymour hand auger is how simple it is to use.
-It doesn't require you to spend hours reading a manual or watching online tutorials to understand how to use this product to dig a hole.
+It doesn’t require you to spend hours reading a manual or watching online tutorials to understand how to use this product to dig a hole.
+The best hand auger is a simple tool for digging holes with a small diameter, such as those for setting poles, fence posts, and vertical supports.

 To use this tool, all you need to do is dig it clockwise.
 If you reach a point where it is tough to dig through, such as a rocky spot, then you can simply turn this tool in a counter-clockwise direction once and awhile to work through.